-Macro tracking ensures you get the right type of energy composition to reach your goals.
-To make sure our users feel at their best, Lifesum’s app tracks macros automatically when logging food.
+Macro tracking ensures you get the right energy composition to reach your goals.
+Use Lifesum’s macro tracker…

 Macronutrients are the large food groups which provides energy to maintain body functions.